wpnimitz/reitoolbox/README.md

 Available shortcode
 [current_year] - display current year

+_supported parameters_
+start = if client wanted to add start year like 2015-2000, just add 2015 power_name = if this is a white label service, add power_name, it will replace **Wenotik Digital Agency** power_url = required by power_name, this will link the power_name

 [show_layout id=n] - display any layout from divi, just change n for to the layout ID.